Overview and Purpose

 - Texas Government Code: Sec.
 431.005.
 Leave of Absence for Public Officers and Employees

-- Human Resources Family and Medical Leave Web Page
+- Human Resources Family and Medical Leave Act Web Page

-- Leave Policies Under the Handbook of Operating Procedures
+- Leave/Time Off Policies Under the Handbook of Operating Procedures

 Authority is hereby delegated to the Associate Vice President for Human Resources, or designee, to determine military leave eligibility and approve use of leave.

-For Assistance: Questions regarding military leave should be directed to Human Resources, Strategic Workforce Solutions at firstname.lastname@example.org or by phone at 512-471-HRSC (4772).
+For Assistance: Questions regarding military leave and time off should be directed to Human Resources, Leave Management at HRS-LM@austin.utexas.edu or by phone at 512-471-7008.

 Source: Texas Government Code Sec.
 661.9041, as passed in 2003; Soldiers’ and Sailors’ Civil Relief Act of 1940; The Uniformed Services Employment and Reemployment Rights Acts, Title 38 U.S.C., Sections 4301-4333; Texas Government Code, Sections 413.005, 613.001-613.023, 658.008, 661.903-661.904; BOR 1.III.22 and 2.V.2.1; Previous policies: HOP 9.96; PM 7.105